 - establish procedures to monitor the critical control points

-- establish corrective actions to be taken when monitoring shows that a critical limit has not been met
+- take corrective actions when monitoring shows that a critical limit has not been met

-- establish procedures to verify that the system is working properly
+- apply procedures to verify that the system is working properly

-- establish effective recordkeeping to document the HACCP system
+- use effective recordkeeping to document the HACCP system (documentation)

 Information for offers